About Regulation 83 and the No-Fault Fee Schedule

 However, an assignment may be revoked by an assignee when benefits are not payable based upon the assignor's lack of coverage and/or violation of a policy condition due to the actions of conduct of the assignor.

-Answer: If a health care provider has established a pattern of billing more than what is allowable by the No-Fault fee schedules in violation of the requirements of Section 5108 of the Insurance Law, insurers should report such overcharging to the Insurance Department as required by Section 68.8 of Regulation 83.
-The Insurance Department will report to the appropriate authorities those health care providers who continue to bill in excess of the fee schedule.
+A: If a health care provider has established a pattern of billing more than what is allowable by the No-Fault fee schedules in violation of the requirements of Section 5108 of the Insurance Law, insurers should report such overcharging to the Department as required by Section 68.8 of Regulation 83.
+The Department of Financial Services will report to the appropriate authorities those health care providers who continue to bill in excess of the fee schedule.

 How can I confirm if a health provider is licensed in New York?